Consuelo Flowerton: Private life and death

 In 1921, it was rumored that Flowerton was engaged to her sister Alexandra's former fiancé, Lieutenant Louis F. Kloor, but her mother denied these reports.

 Flowerton married Dutch orchestra conductor and composer Dirk Foch in 1923.
 The pair had one daughter, Nina Foch, who later became an actress.
 Their relationship was widely publicized and romanticized, with newspapers alleging that Foch had been in love with Flowerton ever since he first saw her on a World War I poster, and had been searching for "the talented beauty whose face he had never been able to forget."
 The couple moved to Vienna, where Foch worked as the conductor of the Vienna Concert Society.

 Flowerton divorced Foch in the Hague, Netherlands, in 1926, and the couple shared custody of their daughter.
 They had reportedly experienced financial difficulties after struggling to maintain their lavish lifestyle on Foch's income alone.

 In 1932, Flowerton alleged that Foch had been unfaithful, and she obtained a divorce from him in American courts, along with full custody of their daughter.
-Like their initial romance, Flowerton and Fock's divorce was also widely publicized, with The Salt Lake Tribune publishing a full-page story on their split.
+Like their initial romance, Flowerton and Foch's divorce was also widely publicized, with The Salt Lake Tribune publishing a full-page story on their split.

 Flowerton married Robert E. Cushman, a retired banker and lawyer, in 1963.
 She died of cancer at the New York Infirmary in December 1965 at the age of 65.